Free Store and

 Thank you for supporting these re-use initiatives.

 What if an item doesn't qualify for the FreeStore?

-1. We may still allow it into the Free Store, but on consignment; we will return it to you if it isn't taken within a prescribed amount of time
+We may still accept it, but on consignment.
+This means that you will need to pick it up if it isn't taken within a prescribed amount of time.